MithrilJS/mithril.js/docs/simple-application.md

 </html>
 ```

 The `<!doctype html>` line indicates this is an HTML 5 document.
 The first `charset` meta tag indicates the encoding of the document and the `viewport` meta tag dictates how mobile browsers should scale the page.
-The `title` tag contains the text to be displayed on the browser tab for this application, and the `script` tag indicates what is the path to the Javascript file that controls the application.
+The `title` tag contains the text to be displayed on the browser tab for this application, and the `script` tag indicates what is the path to the JavaScript file that controls the application.

-We could create the entire application in a single Javascript file, but doing so would make it difficult to navigate the codebase later on.
+We could create the entire application in a single JavaScript file, but doing so would make it difficult to navigate the codebase later on.
 Instead, let's split the code into *modules*, and assemble these modules into a *bundle* `bin/app.js`.

 There are many ways to setup a bundler tool, but most are distributed via NPM.
-In fact, most modern Javascript libraries and tools are distributed that way, including Mithril.
+In fact, most modern JavaScript libraries and tools are distributed that way, including Mithril.
 NPM stands for Node.js Package Manager.
 To download NPM, [install Node.js](https://nodejs.org/en/); NPM is installed automatically with it.
 Once you have Node.js and NPM installed, open the command line and run this command:

 ```bash
 npm init -y